protocultor/NextBASIC-Shmup/readme.txt

 ---------------

-Sound was though out as a "circular queue", where %a() is the queue, %a is the "head" or "front", which points to the next tone to play, and %v is the "tail" or "rear" of the data, which is the last tone included in the queue.
+Sound was though out as a "circular queue", where %a() is the queue, %a is the "head" or "front", which points to the next tone to play, and %u is the "tail" or "rear" of the data, which is the last tone included in the queue.

-Being in a circular queue, %a and %v only advance in one direction, and once they reach the end, they go back to the beginning.
+Being in a circular queue, %a and %u only advance in one direction, and once they reach the end, they go back to the beginning.

-      %a                %v
+      %a                %u
        |                 |
        v                 ]
  *-----------------------------------------------------------------* <- %a()